 Next, I asked us to take a look at our inner motivation.
 Why do you want to lose weight?
 Here’s where it’s helpful to be specific on the why; I want to look good on my vacation, I want to increase my mile time, I want to be able to get up and down from the floor with ease while playing with the kids… Many times in order to reach our overall goal, we need to take mini steps along the way.
 This is where writing your daily goals down comes into play.
 The “smart”er (specific, measurable, attainable, realistic, and timely.) you are about your goals, the more likely you are to reach them.

 Tips for making this happen:

 Be sure your goals are yours.
-Not your boss’s, your wife’s, or what people on the Biggest Loser are doing this week.
+Not your boss’s, your wife’s, or what people on Instagram are doing this week.
 Use others for encouragement, but stay true to yourself and that vision you are creating for future you.

 Setting SMART goals doesn’t mean that they are easy goals.
 Your goals can stretch you, and require some commitment and effort.
 Test out your goals by using that yardstick.

 If you are having trouble reaching one of the daily goals you continue to write down, think about rephrasing it.
-This is ok if the bar was set too high or your circumstances change.
-However you should not change the goal if you are just tired of trying.
+It’s ok if the bar was set too high or your circumstances change.
+However, you should not change the goal if you are just tired of trying.
 Stick with it!
 Talk to that person or people who are holding you accountable.
 This is a great time to resource them!